Pro Taste

 The 10 best vegan books for beginners and long-time vegans

 Attention bookworms!
 ProVeg presents 10 of the most inspiring and helpful books about veganism.
 This list ranges from compact guides that will get you started on a plant-based lifestyle to instructions for effective communication and philosophical texts on various aspects of animal rights.
-Whether you’re new to the plant-based lifestyle or you’re a longtime veggie, these titles will broaden your knowledge.
+Whether you’re just starting out or have been following a plant-based lifestyle for years, these titles will broaden your knowledge.

 Enabling others to start living cruelty-free is a central goal for many vegans and vegetarians.
 Whether grounded in morality, environmental protection, or health, there are many reasons for making the move towards a plant-based lifestyle.
 Books that provide answers to the most important questions surrounding veganism and vegetarianism provide a good starting point.
 The authors below deal with topics such as health, ethics, environmental concerns, and everyday vegan living.